microsoft/Trieste/samples/verona/readme.md

 autocreate ignores field initializers if there's already a `create` method. this seems wrong.

+dispatch
+- static vs dynamic
+- no static type based overloading
+- `::name` as a scoped name, meaning lookup only, no lookdown phase

+- remove arity ambiguity by including arity `N` in function names
+- remove CallLHS by including `ref` in function names
+- check for conflicting field names, conflicting function arity
 - free variables in object literals
 - mixins
 - match